‘Headless’ e-commerce platform Fabric raises $43M – TechCrunch

 To serve those customers, Fabric has built 32 separate applications which can be integrated with existing commerce tools, and which collectively cover everything from customer experience to product information and order management.

-Masud argued that most other products billing themselves as headless e-commerce platforms are “jerry rigging themselves to become headless”.
+Masud argued that most other products billing themselves as headless e-commerce platforms are “jerry rigging themselves to become headless.”

 “They were built in 2007, they’re not flexible or modular,” he said, adding that while older platforms might require 18 months to on-board a large customer, Fabric only requires weeks.